palladius/septober/README.md

 This is complex topic so it deserves a paragraph here :)
 Until 2020-12-24 I had two branches of Dockerization:
 * in this `Dockerfile` with the sqlite containerization.
-Due to bugs and pains in Mysql I jus t overwrote the Gemfile making the system forget that mysq is even a thing.
+Due to bugs and pains in Mysql I jus t overwrote the Gemfile making the system forget that mysql is even a thing.
+Note: This has been recently changed, read on.
-* a private dockerfile which inherits from this, adds a private user/password/hostname to my prod DB and loads it, creating `septober-mysql` which only works in prod.
+* a private `Dockerfile` which inherits from this, adds a private user/password/hostname to my prod DB and loads it, creating `septober-mysql` which only works in prod.

 This was painful as I had two things to maintain, dockerwise.
 So I finally merged the two creating a third docker in `docker-experiments/01-...`.
 This allows me to build a local docker image mounting the code as a volume, which allows me to fix bugs on th fly and not have to commit, push and hope (AKA "plug and pray").